Why participate in over-crowded, deafening, uncomfortable festivals?!

 Nice Carnival in the south of France is one of our favourites – massive, varied, creative and inexpensive.
 Also, if you’re lucky, it’ll be blue skies, flowers and monsters during the two weeks around February/March.

 Happenings in Europe that tend to be of the Art and Music Festival variety, though exotic flourishes of colourful expression still exist, especially around Carnival time February/March.

 Apart from Nice Carnival other colourful European carnivals worth making an effort to see are: Carnival of Venice, Italy; Ivrea Carnival, (and battle of oranges!)
 Turin; Cologne Carnival, Germany’s answer to Mardi Gras; Binche Carnival, – one of Belgium‘s wildest parties and a UNESCO Heritage event.
 And many more…

 These may be art-oriented, colourfully odd happenings or extraordinary sporting occasions.
 Or motorcycles!
-Yes, my bucket list definitely includes a visit to Sturgis Rally or Florida‘s Daytona Bike Week.
+Yes, my bucket list of best festivals definitely includes a visit to Sturgis Rally or Florida‘s Daytona Bike Week.
 But enough about me.